Critters FAQ

 Depends what question you're really asking...
 If you mean, "Can I send my 80,000 word novel through the queue in chapter chunks?" -- absolutely; most people do.
 (See also the RFDR program for getting whole novels critiqued.)

-If you mean, "my email program won't let me email you my entire short story in one email, can I send you two emails and you splice them together to make one submission?" -- absolutely NOT.
-I've done it enough times in the past to completely regret ever having done it.
-I'm also much busier now, and the group is much larger now, and it almost always ended in disaster the few times I've done it.
-So I'm sorry, but I won't do it any more; no, nope, nada, no way.
+If you mean, "my email program won't let me email you my entire short story in one email, can I send you two emails and you splice them together to make one submission?" -- No, everything is automated, and the software has no clue about joining files together.

 • The on-line manuscript upload page -- via this page you send me your manuscript bypassing email.
 Trust me, it works; use it. :-)